New Towns

 Putting the Hope into Housing?

-The government wants to build 12 new towns inspired by a visit to Nansledan, Cornwall.
-But what will these new towns look like, who will they serve and where will they be?
+The government wants to build 12 new towns, inspired by a visit to Nansledan, Cornwall.
+But what will these new towns look like?
+Who will they serve? and where will they be?

 In the rush to provide much needed housing, how do we ensure they are real places and not just sprawling characterless housing estates?

 Come & find out what the government have to say.
+Will this solve the housing crisis?

 Our Speakers